anshulix/binding.js/README.md

 # Custom - Binding Framework JavaScript

- This project includes Vanilla javascript to achieve two way binding
+ This project is currently under development.